Phreak87/PickGenerator/README.md

 For SVG export copy the HTML-Source "SVG"-Source and add xmlns="http://www.w3.org/2000/svg" to the top SVG-Element.

 For the next Versions:

-[ ] Make a "Save SVG" button
+[] Make a "Save SVG" button.
-[ ] Load and Save Configurations
+[] Load and Save Configurations.
-[ ] Open configuration with Hashtags
+[] Open configuration with Hashtags.
-[ ] More Handles and Picks
+[] More Handles and Picks.

-you can find a few design ideas here: https://github.com/redditlockpicks/designs
+you can find a few design ideas here (Thanks for this great work!):
+https://github.com/redditlockpicks/designs

 ![alt text](https://github.com/Phreak87/PickGenerator/blob/master/Interface.png "Interface")